‘Trip of suffering’: Gaza evacuee details 24-hour journey to South Africa

 Future plans

 The group that organised the trip, Al-Majd Europe, said they would be able to help his family for a week or two, after which they would be on their own, Abu Saif said.
+Al-Majd did not respond to Al Jazeera’s requests for comment.

-However, he added that the evacuees had made their own plans going forward.
+However, Abu Saif added that the evacuees had made their own plans going forward.

 “They have their papers for Australia, Indonesia, or Malaysia.
 We can say that 30 percent of the total number of passengers left South Africa on the same day or within the first two days,” he said, while others may choose to stay for several reasons, including receiving treatment.